Vlaeh/Minecraft.DateAndTime/README.md

 ## Configuration

-Not yet available for 1.13
+Configuraiton is saved in file "config/dayandtime-client.toml" Config UI not yet available for 1.13